Sparta High School (New Jersey): Sports

 The school participates with Jefferson Township High School in a joint ice hockey team in which Kinnelon High School is the host school / lead agency.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

 The football team won the North I Group II state sectional championship in 1976, 1979, 1980, 1982 and 2003 and won the North I Group III title in 2013 and 2014.
 The 1976 team won the North I Group II state sectional title with a 34-7 win against Tenafly High School in the championship game.
 A punt returned for a touchdown provided the margin needed to win the 1979 North I Group II state sectional title with a 14-7 victory against Garfield High School in the playoff finals to finish the season 10-0-1.
 The 1980 team finished the season with an 11-0 record after winning the North I Group II state sectional title by defeating Saddle Brook by a score of 13-7 in overtime in the championship game.
 A stout defense helped the 1982 team defeat Ridgefield Park High School by a score of 21-14 in the North I Group II sectional championship game to finish the season with a record of 11-0.
 In 2003, Sparta's football team won the North I, Group II state championship at Giants Stadium against Dover High School by a score of 16-0 in the championship game, finishing the season with a 12-0 record and making them Sussex County's only 12-win undefeated football team.
-The team won consecutive North I Group III sectional titles against River Dell Regional High School, winning by a score of 40-0 in 2013 and 31-23 in 2014.
+The team won consecutive North I Group III sectional titles against River Dell High School, winning by a score of 40-0 in 2013 and 31-23 in 2014.

-The boys track team won the Group II spring track state championship in 1976 and 1977.
+The boys track team won the Group II spring / outdoor track state championship in 1976 and 1977.

 The boys' cross country team won the Group II state championship in 1979.